 Myth: You have to be 18 to buy condoms.

-Truth: Condoms are available at any age and free of charge from contraception clinics, Brook centres, sexual health (GUM) clinics, further education colleges and young people's clinics.
+Truth: Condoms are available at any age and free of charge from contraception clinics, Brook centres, sexual health (GUM) clinics and young people's clinics.
 These services also provide confidential advice.

 Find a contraception clinic near you.